 Blogs are on-line journals.
 Everything is editorial.
 It is just our opinion, we recognize you will either take it or leave it.
 We're not a news organization, we're a stupid blog.

 When we left the USA I left behind things that I called "recreation."
 I miss long weekend runs along quiet Minnesota roads, breathing in crisp fall air.
 I no longer have the luxury of meeting a friend for a day of chatting and encouragement.
 We don't double date with our friends anymore.
 There are not sporting event outings or concerts.
 Not complaining, just explaining.
 (Okay, maybe I am complaining a little.)
 Writing has replaced those hobbies that are not available to me here.
 For whatever reason there are days when writing is cathartic.
-Because I cannot always easily talk it out on the phone with my sister or a friend, well then ... by golly ...
-I will write it down for dozens of strangers to read. ;) That makes total sense (?)
+Because I cannot always easily talk it out on the phone with my mom or a friend, well then ... by golly ...
+I will write it down for dozens of strangers to read. ;) That makes total sense.

-In reality, the MAIN point of writing this stuff out (outside of - and more important than - the ones already listed) ... is to hopefully encourage someone somewhere.
+In reality, the MAIN point of blogging (outside of - and more important than - the ones already listed) ... is to hopefully encourage someone somewhere.
 Troy and I believe that God is the author of every good story, and without any prideful tone, we think we are one of those good God stories.
 Here is why: No less than 11 years ago we were broken, hurting, lost, twenty-somethings in search of God.
 Troy would tell you he was leading a double life, and I was pretty trapped in my own deceit.
-We'd both done things we were terribly ashamed of and we were both running hard from anything and everything that smelled like, looked like, or even hinted of God, or faith.
+We'd both done things we were terribly ashamed of and we were both running hard from anything and everything that smelled like, looked like, or even hinted of God, "religion" or faith.

 The fact is, we hope that we are a living, breathing example of the way God writes redemption stories.